razeedazee/remnant2-instances/README.md

 This allows us to hot swap these saves with our profile by loading a save file that corresponds to the character number we want hot swapped.

-This means I you don't need a host to do these things as some quick examples.-
+This means you don't need a host to do these things.
+Here are some quick examples.

 - Open Hands for scrap
 - Load at a checkpoint before Tal'Ratha